sergeykuzmich/inline-spoilers/src/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Use more semantic HTML layout for spoilers
+* More semantic HTML layout for spoilers is used
   * **IMPORTANT:** All previously created spoilers will work as before, but the new ones will have different HTML structure
   * **WARNING:** In case you have custom styles for spoilers, you may need to update them
-* Extent Guttenberg block with available options
+* Extended Guttenberg block with available options
-* **DEPRECATE** PHP less than 7.1
+* **DEPRECATED** PHP less than 7.1

 [OLDER VERSIONS](https://github.com/sergeykuzmich/inline-spoilers?tab=readme-ov-file#older-versions)